 Paul L. Oostburg Sanz became the 22nd General Counsel of the United States Department of the Navy on March 12, 2010.
 As the General Counsel of the Navy, Oostburg Sanz is the Department’s Chief Legal Officer.
-He manages over 700 attorneys in 140 offices worldwide, assists in the oversight of the Naval Criminal Investigative Service, and advises senior Navy and Marine Corps officials on litigation, acquisition, contractual, fiscal, environmental, property, personnel, legislative, ethics, and intelligence law issues.
-As General Counsel, he is also the senior ethics officer as well as the debarring authority on acquisition matters for the Department of the Navy.
+He leads nearly 1000 civilian and uniformed attorneys and staff in 140 offices worldwide, assists in the oversight of the Naval Criminal Investigative Service, and advises senior Navy and Marine Corps officials on litigation, acquisition, contractual, fiscal, environmental, property, personnel, legislative, ethics and intelligence law matters.
+The Office of the General Counsel of the Navy provides legal advice to the Secretary of the Navy, the Under Secretary of the Navy, the Assistant Secretaries of the Navy and their staffs, and the multiple components of the Department, to include the Navy and the Marine Corps, in the obligation of an annual budget of over $170 billion and the management of over 900,000 service members and civilians.
+Additionally, in coordination with the Judge Advocate General of the Navy, he ensures that the intelligence, intelligence-related and sensitive activities of the Department are conducted in a legal manner.
+As General Counsel, he is also the senior ethics officer, oversees the Suspending and Debarring Official on acquisition matters and manages the Alternative Dispute Resolution Program for the Department of the Navy.

-Before joining the HIRC, Oostburg Sanz served as a Law Clerk for Judge José Fusté in the United States District Court for the District of Puerto Rico; conducted political party training in South Africa during its first-ever, all inclusive national elections, as a Project Officer for the Joint Center for Political and Economic Studies; and served as a Peace Corps Volunteer in Guinea-Bissau, West Africa.
-He has also worked as a Graduate Fellow for the United States Agency for International Development in Mozambique and the United States Department of State in Liberia.
+Before joining the HIRC, Oostburg Sanz clerked for Judge José Fusté in the United States District Court for the District of Puerto Rico; conducted political party training in South Africa during its first-ever all inclusive national elections as a Project Officer for the Joint Center for Political and Economic Studies and served as a Peace Corps Volunteer in Guinea-Bissau, West Africa.
+He has also worked on judicial reform in Mozambique and the demobilization and reintegration of child soldiers in Liberia.

-Oostburg Sanz earned a Bachelor's Degree magna cum laude from the Walsh School of Foreign Service of Georgetown University, a Master in Public Affairs Degree from the Woodrow Wilson School of Princeton University, and a Juris Doctorate from Harvard Law School.
-At Harvard Law School, Oostburg Sanz provided legal services to the indigent through the Harvard Legal Aid Bureau and was a Teaching Fellow at Harvard University.
+Oostburg Sanz earned a Bachelor's Degree magna cum laude from the Walsh School of Foreign Service of Georgetown University, a Master in Public Affairs Degree from the Woodrow Wilson School of Public and International Affairs at Princeton University, and a Juris Doctorate from Harvard Law School.
+At Harvard Law School, he provided legal services to the indigent through the Harvard Legal Aid Bureau and was a Teaching Fellow at Harvard University.